JohnAtCristie/dsm-syntax-vim/README.md

 - Hilight for arguments

 _Howto_
-- Windows: Add files and directories to $HOME\vimfiles\syntax
+- Windows: Add files and directories to $HOME\vimfiles\
-- Linux: cd ~/.vim/syntax/ && git clone https://github.com/JohnAtCristie/dsm-syntax-vim
+- Linux: git clone https://github.com/JohnAtCristie/dsm-syntax-vim and copy the files and directories to ~/.vim/